 - Forward security where audio and screen sharing streams are encrypted with different keys, which then ratchet every 512 packets enabling the level of protection against MiTM that, as of today, is unique for groups.

 - Security-wise, this means that Wickr offers communications consistency guarantee preventing potential MiTM attack where one stream is uploaded to one participant in a group conversation, and a different stream to another.

 - Optimization: just like with messaging, end-to-end encrypted streams are uploaded to the server once, downloaded n-1 times.
 This asymmetry in upload vs. download bandwidth mirrors the asymmetry in bandwidths provided by most internet endpoints (e.g. cable modems, ADSL, 3g, 4g, etc.).

 Tom Leavy, VP of engineering at Wickr: “Wickr optimizes the bandwidth of the call by allowing you to upload only one stream for many parties.
 While other VoIP solutions either encrypt and blind-forward traffic or don’t encrypt and manipulate traffic, Wickr’s calling enables greater flexibility and security.
 As such, we can do things like drop video frames for a user in low-bandwidth conditions without breaking end-to-end encryption.”

-Secure screen sharing is available to all Wickr Pro users and their contacts on our free private messenger, Wickr Me.
+Secure screen sharing is available to all AWS Wickr users and their contacts on our free private messenger, Wickr Me.